andrasq/node-qibl/README.md

 If `val` is a function the target will be filled with the return values of `val(i)` when called with the property names or offsets being set.
 Returns the target being populated.

+Options:
+- `base`: if filling an array, the starting address to fill from.
+Default `0`.
+- `bound`: if filling an array, the limiting address to fill up to.
+Default `target.length`.
+- `keys`: if filling an object, which propreties to set.
+Default `Object.keys(target)`, all own properties.

+Examples:

     // generate 10 random numbers
     var rands = qibl.populate(new Array(10), Math.random);